The Descendants

-The Descendants is a 2011 American comedy-drama film directed by Alexander Payne.
-The screenplay by Payne, Nat Faxon, and Jim Rash is based on the 2007 novel of the same name by Kaui Hart Hemmings.
-The film stars George Clooney in the main role, Shailene Woodley, Amara Miller in her film debut, Beau Bridges, Judy Greer, Matthew Lillard, and Robert Forster, and was released by Fox Searchlight Pictures in the United States on November 18, 2011, after premiering at the 2011 Toronto International Film Festival on September 10, 2011.
+The Descendants is a 2011 American tragicomedy film directed by Alexander Payne.
+The screenplay by Payne, Nat Faxon, and Jim Rash is based on the 2007 novel by Kaui Hart Hemmings.
+The film stars George Clooney in the main role, Shailene Woodley, Amara Miller in her film debut, Beau Bridges, Judy Greer, Michael Ontkean, Matthew Lillard, and Robert Forster, and was released by Fox Searchlight Pictures in the United States on November 18, 2011, after premiering at the 2011 Toronto International Film Festival on September 10, 2011.

 Tracing the journey of attorney and land baron Matt King, who struggles with unexpected occurrences in his monotonous life, The Descendants was a critical and financial success, grossing $177 million against a $20 million budget and receiving acclaim for the performances of Clooney and Woodley, Payne's direction and writing, and Kevin Tent's editing.
 The film was nominated for five Oscars at the 84th Academy Awards, including Best Picture, Best Director for Payne, and Best Actor for Clooney, winning one for Best Adapted Screenplay.
 The film also won two Golden Globe Awards; Best Picture – Drama and Best Actor – Drama for Clooney.

 Plot

 Matthew "Matt" King is a Honolulu-based attorney and the sole trustee of a family trust of 25,000 acre of pristine land on Kauai.
 The land has great monetary value, but is also a family legacy.
-While Matt (like his father before) has ably managed his own finances, most of his cousins have squandered their inheritances.
+While Matt has ably managed his own finances (as his father did), most of his cousins have squandered their inheritances.
 With the trust expiring in seven years due to the rule against perpetuities, the King clan is pressuring Matt to sell the land for hundreds of millions of dollars.
 Amidst these discussions, a boating accident has rendered Matt's wife, Elizabeth, comatose.
-With Elizabeth hospitalized, Matt is forced to cope with his two troubled daughters, 10-year-old Scottie, who seeks attention by bullying other children, and 17-year-old Alex with a history of substance abuse who is away at a private boarding school on the Big Island.
-Doctors determine that Elizabeth's coma is irreversible and her living will directs all life support to be discontinued.
-When Matt tells Alex, she reveals she learned Elizabeth was having an affair during her last visit, causing a major rift between mother and daughter.
+With Elizabeth hospitalized, Matt is forced to cope with his two troubled daughters, 10-year-old Scottie, who seeks attention by bullying other children, and 17-year-old Alex, who has a history of substance abuse and is away at a private boarding school on the Big Island.
+Elizabeth's coma is determined irreversible and her living will directs all life support be discontinued.
+When Matt tells Alex, she reveals that Elizabeth was having an affair, which had caused a major rift between mother and daughter.